|

 slaughtered and crops were destroyed.
 The winds of war swept over the

 country side and the lives of the people were forever changed.
-Click here to read the Battle of Kinston Poem
+Click here to read the Battle of Kinston Poem Battle of Kinston

 Battlefield Sites